jomh17/DH-110/Week 5/README.md

 Comments from the user:
-The order the pages were in was not very clear to me.
+"The order the pages were in was not very clear to me.
 It took me a minute to figure out where the next screens were located.
 I was confused if some of the pages for booking were on external sites or if they were on the app itself.
 The back button was confusing because it wasn't actually written out.
-Other than that, I thought that you have a lot of really good pages on the frame.
+Other than that, I thought that you have a lot of really good pages on the frame. "

 Conclusion:
 I will definitely make everything much clearer when creating my next wireframe prototype.
 I think more self trials were needed before I got the user involved.
 I told the user that the back button was just linked on the screen, so they could go back at any time, but I think that was hard to follow.
 The next time I do a wireframe, I would have this information printed onto the papers.
 In my app, I was planning on having the icons be able to take the user back, like I have seen in many apps.
 I was really focused on trying to include all the pages I would need, that I didn't really focus on the design specfics.
 I would change this if I were to do it again.